 The good parts of this project are that it contains a student activity book and a teacher/parent guide.

-The package is suitable for a lot of set-ups like classrooms, and all kind of families with one or more kids.
+The package is suitable for a lot of set-ups like classrooms, and all kinds of families with one or more kids.

 One complaint I found in the review comments was that the mouse doesn’t always make a full 90-degree turn.
 It seems to depend on what surface it is used on.
 However, that seems like it can be easily solved with kids giving the mouse a quick nudge to help the mouse out.